aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 Pie charts are best used to show the part-to-whole relationship in data, especially when the data contains categorical labels with numeric values.
 However, if your data contains many parts or labels, you may want to consider using a bar chart instead.

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.
-1. Obtain a slide's reference by its index.
+1. Get a slide's reference through its index.
 1. Add a chart with default data along with the desired type (in this case, `ChartType.Pie`).
 1. Access the chart data IChartDataWorkbook.
 1. Clear the default series and categories.